lionkor/Vector2/README.md

 * Header-only & MIT licensed.

-* All common operators are implemented and I included templated ones, potentially useful for math with non-primitive types.
+* All common operators are implemented and templated ones are used, for math with non-primitive types.

 * Consistent naming and documentation.

 * Many useful typedefs with consistent naming, like `Vector2f` and `Vector2i`.

-* Written for speed.
+* Written for speed and ease-of-use.

+* Many useful methods like rotation, reflection and interpolation.

+### Progress

+- [x] Common operators
+- [x] Templated operators
+- [x] License (MIT)
+- [ ] Full in-source documentation
+- [x] Common operations like normalizing, dot/cross/scalar product, distance, magnitude, etc.
+- [x] _Extra fancy_ operations like linear interpolation, abs, rotation, reflection

+## Notes

+- There was no attention paid to threading, so you will have to implement that yourself